 It has been proven that LED lights can save all of us some money and reduce energy consumption around our homes and workplaces.
 But have you ever wondered why they have only become widely available in recent years when the first LED was invented over ninety years ago?

-The answer may shed some light on the life-changing potential of LED lights, but to find it we first need to look at where LEDs came from.
+The answer may shed some light on the life-changing potential of LED lights, but to find it we first need to look at where LED light bulbs came from.

 The First LED

 It has been over a century since the English engineer H. J. Round first discovered the phenomenon of electroluminescence, a breakthrough that led directly to Oleg Losev’s invention of the first light-emitting diode (LED) in 1927.

 Unlike traditional incandescent light bulbs, LED light bulbs don’t use a filament to produce their light.
 Instead, they are illuminated by the movement of electrons in a semiconductor material.
 It means that they can emit the same brightness as a traditional light bulb, but using only a fraction of the power.
 They also last many times longer than incandescent light bulbs, as there is no filament to burn out,[i] making them cost-effective and energy-efficient.

 It is difficult to overstate the importance of this discovery and the impact it has had (and will continue to have) on our planet.
 It was several decades before the technology advanced enough to pass into everyday use, but their energy efficiency and low power requirements have since allowed LED light bulbs to be used in everything from calculators, watches and, more recently, light bulbs.

 Initially, LED light bulbs were only used in specialist electronic and laboratory equipment, mainly because the light they produced was not appropriate for other uses.
 Also, the cost of manufacturing them was far too high to be commercially viable; early LED light bulbs could cost anywhere up to $200 per unit.[ii]